 - 1. Classified Standing in the Master of Arts in Psychology program - 2.
-Completion of a minimum of 24 semester units of required courses. - 3.
-Completion of the Graduation Writing Assessment Requirement. - 4.
-Approved Program of Study.
+Completion of a minimum of 24 semester units of required courses.

+3. Completion of the Graduation Writing Assessment Requirement.
+[This requirement is subject to change depending on University policies.]

-- 5. A cumulative GPA of 3.0 in all courses taken as a graduate student. - 6.
+- 4. Approved Program of Study. - 5.
+A cumulative GPA of 3.0 in all courses taken as a graduate student. - 6.
 No grade lower than a "C" in the degree program.